 Happy Birthday, Mr. Hockey

 Howe made his NHL debut with the Detroit Red Wings as an 18-year-old.
 He went on to play 1,767 games over 25 seasons with the Red Wings and one with the Hartford Whalers.
-He originally retired in 1972, but returned to the game with the Whalers in 1973 to play on the World Hockey Association.
+He originally retired in 1972 but returned to the game with the Whalers in 1973 to play in the World Hockey Association.

 Howe was so well respected around the league, the Toronto Maple Leafs had a Gordie Howe Night on March 31, 1971, to honor him before he and the Red Wings played them.
 Mr. Hockey passed away at age 88 on June 10, 2016, and will never be forgotten.

 Paul Coffey hit a couple of big milestones on this date during his Hall of Fame career.
-On March 31, 1984, Coffey became just the second defenseman in NHL history to score 40 goals in a season.
-His 39th and 40th goals of the season came in the Edmonton Oilers’ 4-3 win over the Los Angeles Kings.
+On March 31, 1984, he became just the second defenseman in NHL history to score 40 goals in a season.
+His 39th and 40th goals came in the Edmonton Oilers’ 4-3 win over the Los Angeles Kings.
 He and Bobby Orr remain the only two defensemen to score 40 goals in a single season.

 On March 31, 1996, Coffey became the eighth NHL player and first defenseman to score 1,400 career points when he picked up three assists in the Red Wings’ 8-1 victory over the St. Louis Blues.
-Ray Bourque is the only blueliner to have more goals, assists and points than Coffey produced in his career.
+Ray Bourque is the only blueliner to have more goals, assists and points than Coffey.

 Welcome to the Century Club